 Our Pick: Yakima SpareRide Bike Carrier

-The Yakima SpareRide bike carrier is an improvement on models like the Yakima Sparetime Bike Rack an is our choice of spare tire mounted bike rack.
+The Yakima SpareRide bike carrier is an improvement on models like the Yakima Sparetime Bike Rack and is our choice of spare tire mounted bike rack.
 The bike rack is made of steel for strength and to ensure your rack lasts for many seasons.
-The SpareRide is equipped with their new “supercrush zipstrip” cradles and TireTread pads for stability.
+The SpareRide is equipped with their new “super crush zipstrip” cradles and TireTread pads for stability.
 The design and construction of this rack is of the highest quality and holding it in your had just instills confidence that your bike will be safe and secure on the back of your SUV

 While fitting the mounting plate of a spare tire mounted SUV bike rack is oftentimes more challenging than some of the other mount options, once that is done attaching the rack is very simple.
 The Yakima SpareRide sports a universal mounting plate and comes with a handy extension so it fits most spare tire lug patterns on the market.
 It fits nearly any size spare, including oversized truck tires.
 Also included is a tool-free locking knob to make fitting the rack to the base plate a total breeze.
-The cradles on the yakima has a really nice anti-sway design which ensures minimum movement of the bikes when mounted.
+The cradles on the Yakima have a really nice anti-sway design which ensures minimum movement of the bikes when mounted.
 We really like the cradle design on this bike rack.

 Finally, just to totally knock it out of the park, there’s a signature Yakima bottle opener on the rack… yes, you read that right, a bottle opener!
 Go buy it.